palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website.rst

 Filling in .env for the first time
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The current ``CALACCESS_WEBSITE_ENV`` can be configure in ``.env`` by running a `Fabric <http://www.fabfile.org/>`_ task that will ask you to provide a value for all
+The development environment can be created in the ``.env`` file by running a `Fabric <http://www.fabfile.org/>`_ task that will ask you to provide a value for all
 of this project's mandatory settings.

 .. code-block:: bash

     $ fab createconfig

-You will prompted to provide the project's full array of settings, though some of them are only necessary when deploying the code
+You will prompted to provide the project's full list of settings, though some of them are only necessary when deploying the code
 and site with Amazon Web Services.

 ======================= ======================= =================================================================================================